sarvarip/methylation/notes.md

     - :w save
     - :q! exit
     - :wq to exit and save
+    - :set paste from CTRL SHIFT V pasting (so that it does not screw up with the autoindent)
+    - :set nopaste to change it back

 - Emacs
     - Ctrl-x and CTRL-s to save